DuguaiPereira/NonAPICaptor/README.md

    - **Important:** Always run the application as an administrator to ensure it functions correctly with system-level permissions.

 3. **Installation:**
-   - Execute the downloaded `DataSetup.exe` file.
+   - Execute the downloaded `NonAPICaptor.exe` file.
    - Follow the on-screen instructions to install the application on your system.

 4. **Using NonAPICaptor:**